webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - Exclusions: what team will not deliver.
     - Assumptions: the project unknowns as known.
     - Constraints: what has to be worked around and could delay project.
-- **Initiating Project: Project Charter**
-  - **high level explanation of why the project exit**.
-  - objectives should be clear, measurable, actionable.
-  - questioning project requestor to ensure problem is clearly understood.
-  - officially recognizes the project has begun.
-First official document of Approved project.
-  - source of truth for the project.
-It describes the vision and direction of the entire project.
-  - written by product manager and delivered to all stakeholders, but signed and approved by project sponsor.
-    - check project management office for template or required format. some answers can be taken from business case.
-    - use artifacts to observe lessons learned from past experiences.
-  - Project Charter Functions:
-    - Justify project: reiterate business case.
-    - Objective and deliverables: clearly define desired result, deliverables and start, end date.
-    - Scope and boundaries: clarifies project manager and team members(needed skills) roles and authority level.
-    - Assumptions: based on previous experience, you can expect similar.
-    - Timeline and milestones: tracking(on schedule) details on each stage of project.
-    - Requirements and budget: List all blockers, and high-level resource estimation.
-    - Key stakeholders and roles: clarifies purpose and expectation for stakeholders.
-    - Constraints and Risk: Something fixed(must be worked around).
-Threat to project(missed deadline).
-    - Success criteria: delivered on time, within budget, meets goals(fit, regulations, quality, performance).
-    - Signatures: Project sponsor must review and sign off.
-  - after project charter is signed, identify people who will do the work and have the right skills.
 - **Initiating Project: Stakeholder**
   - engage stakeholder to build and manage relationship throughout project.
   - Engagement Plan: